-Simple by design, the handpan allows musicians and non-musicals alike to create freely.
-What you may not know is how the world's newest musical instrument came to be.
-Here is the story of the origins of handpans: the PANArt Hang.
+Simple by design, the handpan allows musicians and non-musicals alike to create freely (get started here).
+But what you may not know is how the world's newest musical instrument came to be...
+Here is the origin story of handpans which began with the PANArt Hang.

 It was Felix Rohner and Sabina Schärer who invented the Hang in 2000 in Bern, Switzerland.
 Their company PANArt had historically built steel-drums—a musical instrument from the Caribbean which became popular in Europe in the 1970s.
 But the Swiss couple had also been exploring the vast sonic possibilities of steel sheet by building various prototypes over the years.
-Meanwhile, they refined their very own steel alloy called Pang whose physical properties hinted at even bigger change to come.
+Meanwhile, they refined their very own steel alloy called PANG whose physical properties hinted at even bigger change to come.

 The first Hang prototype was essentially an inside-out steel-drum.
 It was far too big and bulky to play with ease, but over time, PANArt refined its instrument to settle on what we now think of, when picturing a handpan.

 Demand for the Hang kept increasing while PANArt produced fewer and fewer instruments.
 Around that time, previously-owned Hang prices skyrocketed selling as high as $10,000 on eBay (10 times the prices set by PANArt).
-Felix and Sabina were clearly not in this business to make money although it is estimated they built nearly 10,000 Hanghang between 2000 and 2013 when they officially announced they had discontinued the Hang.
+Felix and Sabina were clearly not in this business to make money although it is estimated they built nearly 10,000 Hanghang between 2000 and 2013 when they officially announced they had discontinued* the Hang.

-Where the Hang took off to the heavens, the Gubal landed back on earth.
-This latest instrument from the PANArt studio is deep and grounding, more subtle and mature.
-The Gubal surely won't be as popular as the Hang but perhaps that is the whole point.
+Where the Hang took off to the heavens, the Gubal lands back on earth and even goes deep.
+This latest instrument from the PANArt studio is grounding and more subtle than the Hang.
+The Gubal surely won't be as popular as its predecessor, the Hang, but perhaps that is the whole point.
 As for PANArt, they continue to innovate and create new instruments.
 What is for sure is that they will forever remain at the origin of handpans.